-On the 28th, we removed our camp, and passed over a mountain so high, that banks of snow were but a short distance from our trail.
-When we had ascended two-thirds of the way, a number of buffaloes, which were pursued by our Indians, came rushing down the side of the mountain through the midst of our company.
-One ran over a horse, on the back of which was a child, and threw the child far down the descent; but it providentially was not materially injured.
-Another ran over a packed horse, and wounded it deeply in the shoulder.
-The buffaloes are naturally timid, yet when they have laid their course, and by being affrighted are running at full speed, it is seldom they change their direction, let what will be presented.
+On the 28th, removed camp, and passed over a mountain so high, that banks of snow were but a short distance from our trail.
+When we had ascended two-thirds of the way, a number of buffalo, which were pursued by our Indians, came rushing down the side of the mountain through the midst of our company.
+One ran over a horse, on the back of which was a child, and threw the child far down the descent, but it providentially was not materially injured.-Another ran over a packed horse, and wounded it deeply in the shoulder.
+The buffalo are naturally timid, yet when they have laid their course, and by being affrighted are running at full speed, it is seldom they change their direction, let what will be presented.

-I noticed nothing particularly new in geology, excepting granite of very light colour upon the highest parts of the mountains.
-Our descent was through woods more dense than those on the other side, and more so than any we have seen since we left the waters of the Missouri.
-Many parts of the descent were of almost impassable steepness; and part of the way led down a rough, deep ravine, in which a stream of water commences, which, increasing from springs and rivulets to a considerable magnitude, winds its way through the valley of Pierre's Hole, in the upper part of which we made our encampment.
+I noticed nothing particularly new in geology, excepting upon the highest parts of the mountains granite of very light color.
+Our descent was through woods more dense than those on the other side, and the most so of any since we left the waters of the Missouri.
+Many parts of the descent were of almost impassable steepness; and part of the way down a rough, deep ravine, in which a stream of water commences and increases from springs and rivulets to considerable magnitude, and winds its way through the valley of Pierre's Hole; in the upper part of which we made our encampment among willows in the prairie vale.